COVESA/dlt-viewer/scripts/windows/build.md

         - CMake: Set Debug Target
             - dlt-viewer
             - Command is available when there is more than one executable in the project.
 So only, when this CMake variable is set `DLT_PARSER=ON`.
-- This will avoid building and loading all plugins from `dlt-viewer-plugins` sub-project.
 # DLT Viewer CI builds
-- `dlt-viewer` is designed to build DLT Viewer with plugins and produce artifacts for Windows, Linux and MacOS.
+- `dlt-viewer` is designed to build DLT Viewer and produce artifacts for Windows, Linux and MacOS.
 - CMake configuration support both, comfortable development environment and CI builds without modifications and additional scripts.
 # Microsoft Visual Studio 2019
 - Development with Visual Studio is also supported by current CMake configuration starting from version VS 2019.